microsoft/virtualnodesOnAzureContainerInstances/README.md

 Requirements:
 - Default subnet must contain 10.0.0.0/24.
 - "aks" subnet must be large enough to accommodate AKS’s address space (CIDR /16)
-- “cg” subnet must be
+- “cg” subnet must:
-  - large enough to accommodate all the customer pods you wish to deploy to virtual node concurrently.
+  - be large enough to accommodate all the customer pods you wish to deploy to virtual node concurrently.
 Recommend CIDR /16 because why not 😊
-  - Add Subnet Delegation for Microsoft.ContainerInstance/containerGroups
+  - have a Subnet Delegation for Microsoft.ContainerInstance/containerGroups

 ||
 |--|